appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ##### 4. Dedicated Hosts and MacOS Instances

-While the process of creating a macOS EC2 instance on AWS differs slightly from creating a Linux instance, the key distinction lies in the requirement of a dedicated host.
+While the process of creating an EC2 Mac instance on AWS differs slightly from creating a Linux instance, the key distinction lies in the requirement of a dedicated host.

-After selecting a macOS image during the instance creation process, users must specify the dedicated host they have previously provisioned, as outlined in the AWS documentation for comprehensive guidance.
+After selecting a macOS image during the instance creation process, users must specify the dedicated host they have previously provisioned, as outlined in the AWS [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html) for comprehensive guidance.

 Furthermore, detailed instructions are provided below on creating a dedicated Mac instance, ensuring you have the necessary resources for seamless operation.

-However, please make sure that you have a dedicated hosts service quota before proceeding to create a dedicated host.
+However, please make sure that you have a dedicated host service quota before proceeding to create a dedicated host.

-For more details about the AWS macOS EC2 instances, you can refer to the [AWS documents](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).
+For more details about the AWS EC2 Mac instances, you can refer to the [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).

-## Creating an Mac Instance for Appcircle Runner
+## Creating a Mac Instance for the Appcircle Runner

 After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle runner.